on this page

 What help is available

-Losing employment can be stressful.
+Losing your job can be stressful.
 We have a range of income support payments that can help.
+There are 2 main payments:

-- Parenting Payment is for if you’re looking for work and caring for young children.
+- JobSeeker Payment if you’re 22 or older and looking for work

-- Youth Allowance for job seekers is for if you’re 16 to 21 and looking for work.
-It’s also for when you’re completing study or unable to work for a short time.
+- Youth Allowance for job seekers if you’re 16 to 21 and looking for work.

-If you claim an income support payment, we may ask you for an Employment Separation Certificate.
-We’ll tell you if you need to get this when you make a claim.
+We may ask you for supporting evidence of your circumstances.
+We’ll tell you if you need to provide this when you make a claim.

 If you’re sick or injured

-If you can’t work for a while because you’re unwell, sick or injured, you can claim an income support payment.
-Which payment you can get will depend on your circumstances.
+If you can’t work or study for a while because you’re sick or injured, you can claim an income support payment.
+Which payment you can get depends on your circumstances.

-If you have an illness or injury, you may be able to claim other payments:
+If you’re sick or injured, you may be able to claim any of these payments:

-- Mobility Allowance helps with transport costs if you can’t use public transport without substantial help.
+- Mobility Allowance is a payment to help with travel costs if you have disability, illness or injury that means you can’t use public transport.
 To get this payment you must be looking for work, working or studying.

-- Disability Support Pension is income support if you can’t work because you have a physical, intellectual or psychiatric condition.
+- Disability Support Pension is income support if you have a physical, intellectual or psychiatric condition that will last more than 2 years.
+And if it stops you working at least 15 hours a week in the next 2 years.
 To get this payment you must meet both medical and non-medical rules.

 If you need a concession or health care card